maekitalo/cxxtools/doc/rpc-howto.markdown

 All share a common cxxtools api and it is easy to switch to start with one protocol and switch another protocol later.

-But lets start with one first and come back to the diffenrent protocol later.
+But lets start with one first and come back to the different protocol later.
 We start with xmlrpc since it is most standard and was also the first, which was supported in cxxtools.